DavidDerhy/api-docs/source/includes/_basic_data.md

 id                   | Unique preauth identifier                                                                                                                                 | String account_id           | Fidor account the preauth belongs to                                                                                                                      | String preauth_type         | Type of the preauth                                                                                                                                       | String (enum)
-amount               | The blocked amount in account currency, in minor units, e.g. 1EUR is represented as 100.
-Can be negative e.g. if something was withdrawn from an account. | Integer expires_at           | When the preauth has expired.
+amount               | The blocked amount in account currency, in minor units, e.g. 1 EUR is represented as 100.
+Will be set to 0 once preauth has been cleared.
+Can be negative e.g. if something was withdrawn from an account. | Integer expires_at           | Expiration date (if not cleared before).
+Default expiring time is 30 days.
 ISO 8601 Date-Time                                                                                                          | Datetime created_at           | Creation date-time, never changes.
 ISO 8601 Date-Time e.g. "2014-10-10T17:41:58+02:00"                                                                    | Datetime updated_at           | Last update date-time.
-ISO 8601 Date-Time e.g. "2015-02-04T04:08:54+01:00"                                                                                | Datetime
-currency             | Currency of Account or Amount.
-ISO 4217 alpha-3 - 3 letter upcase e.g EUR                                                                                 | String (enum)
-preauth_type_details | Details specific to this preauth type are collected here                                                                                                  |
+ISO 8601 Date-Time e.g. "2015-02-04T04:08:54+01:00"                                                                                | Datetime currency             | Currency of account or amount.
+ISO 4217 alpha-3 - 3 letter upcase e.g EUR                                                                                 | String (enum) preauth_type_details | Details specific to this preauth type are collected here                                                                                                  |

 ## Preauth Type Details
-Different preauth types contain different details specific for this particular type of the preauth.
-Some of the preauth types don't have any specific attributes.
-In this case the `preauth_type_details` object remains empty.
+Different preauth types provide different preauth type details.

 Preauth Type              | Description           | Preauth Type Details
 ----                      | ----                  | ----